Skip to content

 MCP Server

-AI coding agents work best when they can interact with tools structurally.
-MCP gives them typed tool definitions, structured inputs, and machine-readable responses.
-Instead of scraping CLI output, an agent calls create_pipeline with a YAML string and gets back a validated graph or a list of errors.
+The Model Context Protocol (MCP) is a standard for AI agents to interact with external tools.
+It provides typed tool definitions, structured inputs, and machine-readable responses.
+Instead of parsing CLI output, an agent calls a tool with structured arguments and gets back JSON.

 {